jedmoEC/homebridge-espblinds/README.md

 The features:
 - You can control your analog blinds or windowopeners.
-- The control is not a simple binary open/close: **it support percentages**.
+- The control is not a simple binary open/close: **it supports percentages**.
 You can open your blinds at 50% or 65% for instance.
 - Blinds can still be operated with buttons, if arduinocode supports it.

 ### Who is it for?